 Buckeye Health Plan will not pay for the drugs listed in this section.
 These are called excluded drugs.
 If you get a prescription for an excluded drug, you must pay for it yourself.
 If you think we should pay for an excluded drug because of your case, you can file an appeal.
-(To learn how to file an appeal, see Chapter 9, Section D, page 155.)
+(To learn how to file an appeal, refer to Chapter 9, Section F5, page 185.)